Small Things To Make Life Better

 Choya Uji Green Tea Umeshu

-I’m not generally a fan of umeshu (plum wine), but Choya’s umeshu blended with cold-brewed green tea is my favourite alcoholic drink — the green tea perfectly balances the tart sourness of the plum.
+I’m not generally a fan of umeshu (plum wine), but Choya’s umeshu blended with cold-brewed green tea is one of my favourite alcoholic drinks — the green tea perfectly balances the tart sourness of the plum.
 Unfortunately, it’s not always easy to find; check your local Asian supermarket, where you should be able to find it for 20 bucks.

 Games